knoxa/knoxa.github.io/index.md

 ## Linked Text

-Reasoning over information from text, with arguments grounded in source text justifying linked data models.
+I want to reason over information from text, with arguments grounded in source text justifying linked data models.
 This treats natural language text as a knowledge base, and is the topic of my [linked-text](https://github.com/knoxa/linked-text) repository.

 ## Data